ApurvaPatel29/ASP-Project/README.md

 # ASP-Project: Client Server File Transfer with Load Balancer

 This GitHub project is a client-server file transfer system developed as part of a master's program in Advanced System Programming.
 The system allows clients to request files or sets of files from a server, which searches for the requested files and sends them to the client in a compressed format (tar.gz).
-Here's a simplified overview of the project for easier understanding:

 ## Team Members and Contributions:
 - Apurvakumar Patel: